On the Computational Entanglement of Distant Features in Adversarial Machine Learning: Adversarial Learning Model

 \section{Adversarial Learning Model}

-We begin with the definition of an adversarial learning model, which is characterized by parameter inference, a vital yet longstanding concept in machine learning, without making additional assumption over the computational power of the adversary.
-More specific, it follows the {Byesian inference} (a.k.a Bayes's Theorem) that combines prior beliefs of arbitrary random distribution $\mathcal{D}$ with observed data $x\in{\mathcal{D}}$, to offer precise uncertainty measures for achieving model objective.
+Our study investigates a more generic framework for adversarial machine learning models, centered on parameter inference—a crucial and enduring concept in machine learning.
+Parameter inference is a fundamental approach to optimizing model parameters for various objectives, encompassing a wide array of techniques.
+While traditional methods such as gradient descent and stochastic gradient descent \cite{amari1993backpropagation} are commonly used, parameter inference is not limited to these gradient-based approaches.
+It also includes alternative methods like genetic algorithms \cite{lambora2019genetic} and Markov Chain Monte Carlo (MCMC) \cite{kroese2014monte}, which are applicable when gradients are unavailable or less practical.

-\textbf{Adversary Model's Objective}: By means of parameter inference, the objective of the defined model is to identify a parameter value, denoted as $\theta_0$, that maximize the posterior probability $P(\theta_0=\theta|\mathcal{D})$, given an arbitrary random distribution, denoted as $\mathcal{D}$.
-We here consider the true parameter, denoted as $\theta_0$, to be unknown; if it were otherwise, there would be no problem to resolve.
-The primary objective is to maximize the likelihood of an inferred parameter, $\theta$, being identical to the true parameter $\theta_0$.
-Using Bayes' Theorem, it can be formally described as:
+In the following, we derive a optimization technique for adversarial learning model (using deep neural network) based on the principles of parameter inference.
+We begin with the fundamental notion that the adversary seeks to identify the true parameter value, $\theta_0$, that maximizes the posterior probability $P(\theta_0 = \theta \mid \mathcal{D})$, given an arbitrary random distribution $\mathcal{D}$.
+Since $\theta_0$ is unknown, the adversary needs to infer a parameter $\theta$ that matches $\theta_0$ to achieve the desired goal.
+This process can be formally represented using Bayes' Theorem as follows:

 In above equation, $P(\mathcal{D}|\theta=\theta_0)$ represents the ``{likelihood}'' of the distribution $\mathcal{D}$ given the inferred parameter $\theta$.
 The term $P(\theta=\theta_0)$, known as the ``{prior}'', reflects our initial belief concerning the value of $\theta$ prior to any data observation.
 The denominator $P(\mathcal{D})$, or the ``{evidence}'', serves as a normalizing constant which ensures the probabilistic coherence of the equation.
-Disregarding the denominator could lead to the right-hand side of the equation failing to constitute a probability, thereby not necessarily falling between 0 and 1.

 In the following paragraph, we demonstrate that the adversary model's objective can be achieved through maximizing the likelihood, which ultimately represents the binary entropy of the true parameter $\theta_0$.